how many puppies can a doberman have

 Dobermans can come into their first heat at six months, but it is much more common to experience their initial cycle between nine months and a year old.

 Many experts recommend that you not breed your dog during her first estrus.
-On the other side of the coin, spaying your dog before her first heat can prevent serious concerns such as mammary cancer.
+Conversely, spaying your dog before her first heat can prevent serious concerns like mammary cancer.

 Stages of Heat